The Five Soul Levels on the Path of the One

 - RUACH (SPIRIT): Sometimes things happen that cause a person to contemplate spiritual matters and they begin to investigate.
 This is the soul level of Ruach.
 Here, a person may question, struggle, advance, stagnate or even retreat in their spiritual life.
 This level is often associated with dreams.
 (More on this later!)
 In the Matrix and in life, this is the realm of choice.

 - NESHAMA (BREATH): This is where someone makes their true connection with spirituality – something “beyond the physical and emotional aspects of creation.”
 This is also where they begin understand the choice they made in terms of their “mission in life.”
 As we will see, this relates to meeting the Oracle.
 This is also associated with reaching a level of personal consciousness.

 CHAYA (LIFE): This fourth dimension of the soul has to do with a change in “consciousness” – one beyond creation, including a spiritual relationship and responsibility to others – beyond personal consciousness.
 Chaya is a level of collective consciousness.

 Yechida is associated with total self-lessness (called ‘bittul’) and unity with the Creator.
 It is also called the “essential idea of messiah” – a term/concept often associated with Neo.
 As we explain below, attaining this at one level opens the door to the next level of progression.

-This chart shows the five dimensions of the soul placed alongside the previous template of the five worlds of existence and the worlds within the Matrix story.
-As we discuss throughout the Knowledge Base, they are all related and pertinent to Neo’s journey.
+The chart below shows the five dimensions of the soul placed alongside the previous template of the five worlds of existence and the worlds within the Matrix story.
+As we discuss throughout the Knowledge Base, they are all connected and pertinent to Neo’s journey.